-The accounting curriculum prepares students for careers in auditing, corporate accounting and management consulting, governmental and nonprofit organizations, and taxation.
-In addition, it equips the prospective business executive with tools for intelligent analysis, planning, control, and decision making.
-The accounting curriculum also provides excellent background for the student who wants to pursue graduate work in business, public administration, or law.
+The accounting curriculum prepares students for careers in corporate accounting, auditing, management consulting, taxation, and accounting for governmental and nonprofit organizations.
+In addition, it equips the future business executive with tools for intelligent analysis, planning, control, and decision making.
+The accounting curriculum helps students prepare to pass the Certified Public Accountant (CPA) exam and Certified Management Accountant (CMA) exam, and provides an excellent foundation for students who want to pursue graduate work in business, public administration, or law.